mantidproject/mantid/docs/source/interfaces/Muon Analysis.rst

 TF asymmetry enabled
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The TF asymmetry mode can be enabled by checking the "TF Asymmetry" checkbox on the Settings_ tab.
+The TF asymmetry mode can be enabled by checking the "TF Asymmetry" checkbox in the Settings table of the data analysis tab.
 Loading transverse field asymmetry data into muon analysis will automatically enable TF asymmetry mode.
 When this is activated, the data analysis tab has two main differences to the pre 3.8 version.
 Firstly there is an additional row in the Data table (normalization).
 The second difference is the addition of the "TF